JochenFM/mother-earth/README.md

  * Sans Serif is set as the fallback font if for any reason the main fonts aren't being imported into the site correctly.

 ## Technologies
+### Backend functionality
+The backend functionality is realized with a combination of Flask, MongoDB and custom made APIs.
+The first API endpoint is GET /places which returns a JSON structure containing data from quiz_rewards MongoDB collection.
+The second API endpoint is POST /places which receives JSON data from JS and stores the data in the quiz_rewards MongoDB collection.

+After the visitor completes the quiz, he/she will land on the /score page.

+In there he/she will need to give a name for the tree and choose a location by clicking on the map.

+After that, when clicking ```Send```, the JS client side functionality will send a POST API request to /scores containting data about name, latitude, longitude, score.

+The backend will store that data in MongoDB.

+After calling the POST API, the user is redirected to ```Plant a tree``` view.

+The /plant_tree view displays a map showing all the locations where quiz visitors planted the trees.
+This is done by a JS functionality which obtains data from GET /score API endpoint and puting pins on the map.

 ### Languages
 - HTML